atom/spell-check/README.md

 How to find the scope for your desired language:

-Put your cursor in the file, open the [Command Palette](https://github.com/atom/command-palette) (<kbd>cmd-shift-p</kbd>), and run the `Editor: Log Cursor Scope` command.
+Put your cursor in a file in this language format, open the [Command Palette](https://github.com/atom/command-palette) (<kbd>cmd-shift-p</kbd>), and run the `Editor: Log Cursor Scope` command.
 This will trigger a notification which will contain a list of scopes.
 The first scope that's listed is the one you should add to the list of scopes (the Grammmars box noted above) in the settings for the _Spell Check_ package.
 Here are some examples: `source.coffee`, `text.plain`, `text.html.basic`.

 ## Changing the dictionary